michalc/python-http-signature-client/README.md

 - requests are signed using an Ed25519 private key [currently seen as a good algorithm];
 - a SHA-512 digest of the body is required [for the server to authenticate more of the request];
+- the expires parameter is not sent [the server can decide this];
 - the algorithm parameter is not sent [it should not be used by the server to choose the algorithm].

 > This is a work in progress.
 This README serves as a rough design spec.